A stable parareal-like method for the second order wave equation: Abstract

 \section{Abstract}

 A new parallel-in-time iterative method is proposed for solving the homogeneous second-order wave equation.
-The new method involves a coarse scale propagator, allowing for larger time steps, and a fine scale propagator which fully resolves the medium using finer spatial grid and shorter time steps.
+The new method involves a coarse scale propagator, allowing for larger time steps, and a fine scale propagator which fully resolves the medium using finer spatial grid and uses shorter time steps.
 The fine scale propagator is run in parallel for short time intervals.
 The two propagators are coupled in an iterative way that resembles the standard parareal method \cite{parareal-LMT01}.
-We present a data-driven strategy in which the computed data gathered from each iteration are re-used to stabilize the coupling by minimizing the energy residual of the fine and coarse propagated solutions.
-An example of Marmousi model is provided to demonstrate the performance of the proposed method.
+We present a data-driven strategy in which the computed data gathered from each iteration are re-used to stabilize the coupling by minimizing the wave energy residual of the fine and coarse propagated solutions. \HN{Several examples, including a wave speed with discontinuities, are provided to demonstrate the effectiveness of the proposed method.}

 \keywords{Keywords: parallel-in-time, wave equation, Procrustes problem}